modir/using-laminas-framework-book/version2/docs/routing.md

 }
 ~~~

-T> The arguments the `Url` plugin takes and their meaning are identical to the @`Url`[Laminas\View\Helper\Url] view helper's
+> The arguments the `Url` plugin takes and their meaning are identical to the @`Url`[Laminas\View\Helper\Url] view helper's
-T> ones.
+> ones.
 So, you can generate absolute or relative URLs the same way you did in your view templates.

 ### URL Encoding